 Blessed with a sun-soaked location amid the turquoise waters of the Caribbean, just north of South America, Curaçao captivates at sea as much as it does on land.

 Divers of all levels can find worlds of wonder underwater!
-Its year-round warm waters welcome snorkellers and scuba divers to explore top diving sites, mainly located off the south-western coast.
+Year-round warm waters welcome snorkellers and scuba divers to explore top diving sites, mainly located off the south-western coast.
 Admire the mushroom-shaped reef formations at Playa Kalki, look out for lobsters and turtles at Porto Marie or swim among the most colourful marine life inhabiting the waters of Snake Bay.

-Between land and sea sizzle the many beaches of Curaçao (35 in total!).
+Between land and sea sizzle the many beaches of Curaçao (over 35 in total!).
 Shimmering white sands and infinite cerulean views of the Caribbean are what favourites like the beaches of Santa Barbara, Kenepa and Lagun have in common.
 Lucky for you, our selection of all-inclusive resorts in Curaçao all promise beach-side bliss.

 Sample Curaçaoan delights